rahul-verma/arjuna/docs/core/WritingFirstTest.md

 Writing a basic test in Arjuna is very easy.

-You can find the example code used on this page in [arjuna_core_features project](https://github.com/rahul-verma/arjuna//tree/master/arjuna-samples/arjex_core_features/tests/modules).

 For exploring Arjuna fundamentals, we will consider a very basic web UI test automation case:
 1. Open a browser.
 2. Go to a URL.